 - Determine if your chosen name is unique and not already used by another registered business in Vermont.

 - If required, utilize advanced search criteria like entity number or executive name for more specific searches.

 The primary method for searching for an LLC name in Vermont is through the Vermont Secretary of State's online database.

 This tool allows you to enter the desired business name and check if it is already in use or too similar to existing names.
 Additionally, you can filter the results to include all companies with similar names and click Search.

 A secondary page will show a list of names produced by your query's metrics.

-If you check the availability of your suggested name and get a long list, that name is already used, and it's probably best to choose a different company name for your Vermont LLC.
+If the name is already used, choose a different company name for your Vermont LLC.

 - Company NAICS Code

 - Zip code